‘Y&R’ Spoilers: Is Graham Planning To Murder Dina? Billy Sets Vicky Straight About Their Relationship

 Billy Sets Victoria Straight

-Young and the Restless spoilers for Wednesday, September 6, reveal that Billy takes care to set Victoria straight about their relationship so as to avoid misunderstandings.
+Young and the Restless spoilers for Wednesday, September 6, reveal that Billy takes care to set Victoria straight about their relationship to avoid any misunderstanding.
 When Billy tries to talk to Victoria, she assumes that he wants to talk about the kiss they shared recently.
 Even before she hears what Billy has to say, Victoria tries to tell him not to bother about going over the incident again.
 However, Billy insists.

 He tells Victoria that although he cares about her as his ex-wife and mother of his children, he does not believe they should return to their former relationship.
 Billy’s statement appears to imply that he is committed to his relationship with Phyllis and does not want to jeopardize it by getting romantically or sexually involved with Victoria again.